gizmag/remote-fixtures/README.md

 ### `push_fixtures`

-This command is used to upload your fixtures to S3, it is used like
+This command is used to upload your fixtures to S3.

 ```bash
 # upload all fixtures